Inklingo

 nounB1formal

-Use 'condena' when referring to a formal judgment of guilt in a legal proceeding, like a prison sentence.
+Use 'condena' when referring to a legal judgment where someone is found guilty and receives a punishment, like a prison sentence.

 A close-up view of a large wooden judge's gavel resting on a round wooden sound block, symbolizing a final judicial decision.